iotacademy/LoRaPayloadSimulator/3_KPNThingParkPostSimulator.md

 Created by Michiel Jol

-Below you will find a curl command to post a standard example, from KPN /Actility ThingPark to your own server (J-SON format).
+Below you will find a curl command to post a standard example, from KPN /Actility ThingPark to your own server (J-SON format) **of an OTAA message**.
+For ABP please adjust the below for the examples as outline in https://github.com/iotacademy/LoRaPayloadSimulator/blob/master/1_KPN_LoRa_Example.md.

 The post is directed to **https://example.yourserver.com/postlistener**.
 Please adjust the destination to your own specifics